-Our department comprises two programs: Reading/Language Arts and Special Education.
+Our department comprises two programs: Reading Education and Special Education.
 The department offers innovative programs focusing on all facets of reading, writing, language arts and specific areas of special education.
 We also offer the Anderson Reading Clinic, which provides direct services to children with reading disabilities.

-The Reading and Language Arts Program (RLA) has a reputation of being the finest in the state of North Carolina.
+The Reading Education program has a reputation of being the finest in the state of North Carolina.
 The Advanced Master's degree in reading at Appalachian offers two concentrations to persons who are interested in teaching reading and language arts: Classroom/Clinical and Adult Literacy.
 The Reading Education program also offers a graduate certificate and add-on license in Reading Education.

-The Special Education Program is one of the strongest programs in the College of Education offering undergraduate and graduate degrees.
+The Special Education program is one of the strongest programs in the College of Education offering undergraduate and graduate degrees.
 The undergraduate program prepares future teachers to work with students with disabilities.
-Completion of this degree leads to certification in either Special Education: General Curriculum K-12, or Special Education: Adapted Curriculum K-12, depending on the concentration chosen.
-The graduate program offers a Master of Arts in Special Education, with concentrations available in Emotional/Behavioral Disorders, Intellectual Disabilities, and Learning Disabilities.
+Completion of this degree leads to licensure in either Special Education: General Curriculum K-12, or Special Education: Adapted Curriculum K-12, depending on the concentration chosen.
+The graduate program offers a Master of Arts in Special Education, with coursework in Emotional/Behavioral Disorders, Intellectual Disabilities, and Learning Disabilities.
 The program also offers a graduate certificate in Autism.

 Our teacher licensure programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP).